openstack-archive/development-proposals/user-stories/proposed/refstack_config_info.rst

     supports containers for my applications and meet interoperability requirements for them.

-  * As a Cloud operator I want to choose hypervisor for my OpenStack solution configuration that provides application interoperability.
-Thus, as Cloud operator I want to see which hypervisor was used by vendor for refstack result submissions.
+  * As Rey I want to choose hypervisor for my OpenStack solution configuration that provides application interoperability.
+Thus, as Rey operator I want to see which hypervisor was used by vendor for refstack result submissions.

-  * As a Cloud operator I want to choose container management for my OpenStack solution configuration that provides application interoperability.
-Thus, as Cloud operator I want to see which container management was used by vendor for refstack result submissions.
+  * As Rey I want to choose container management for my OpenStack solution configuration that provides application interoperability.
+Thus, as Rey I wan't to see which container management was used by vendor for refstack result submissions.

   * As a Cloud solution decision maker I want to choose OpenStack solution that supports interoperability for bare metal applications.

-  * As a Cloud operator I would like to replicate vendor interoperability results.
+  * As Rey I would like to replicate vendor interoperability results.
 This requiers exact configuration of complete OpenStack solution, including hardware choices, its configuration, mapping of openstack component to hardware and OpenStack configuraion for each OpenStack